 What a shame that on the day the film Suffragette opened the London Film Festival, the death should be announced of revolutionary feminist filmmaker Chantal Akerman.
 Her latest film, No Home Movie, is currently showing at the New York Film Festival, while the ICA in London is preparing a retrospective of her work at which she was due to speak.
 Her films changed everything.

 Perhaps a filmmaker’s greatest challenge is to get inside the mind of the protagonist and to externalise his world.
 Only the truly great films manage to find a visual correlative and we might think of Psycho and Lawrence of Arabia as extraordinary exemplars.
-Here the difficulty is not merely visual but auditory: how to convey the muscial genius of Brian Wilson.
+Here the difficulty is not merely visual but auditory: how to convey the musical genius of Brian Wilson and the making of Pet Sounds, and going into the future to explore his mental health through his relationship with psychiatrist Eugene Landy.
 So it isn’t just the double timeframe or the two performers – Paul Dano and John Cusack – portraying the California native at different times in his troubled existence but the soundtrack by Atticus Ross that evokes worlds.
 We are dragged willingly into how a mind might hear sounds once cacophonous, then symphonic.
 This is a great film about creativity.
+Written by Michael Alan Lerner and Oren Moverman and directed by Bill Pohlad.